Dicrocoelium dendriticum: Morphology

 Dicrocoelium dendriticum has a similar morphology to Clonorchis sinensis, the Chinese liver fluke.
-Dicrocoelium dendriticum is distinguished by lobed testes in the anterior of the body, as opposed to Clonorchis sinensis whose testes are located in the posterior.
+D. dendriticum is distinguished by lobed testes in the anterior of the body, as opposed to C. sinensis whose testes are located in the posterior.
 They both are flat and have a characteristic taper at the anterior and posterior ends.
 The anterior is distinguished by an oral sucker at the point, an acetabulum and the testes.
 The posterior is where the uterus lies.
 In the parasite's midsection lie the vitelline glands that are involved in egg formation.